lunajos/jsmold/README.md

 Add Default files to you project quickly and easily

-- add any file to the default list
-- remove any file from the default list
-- update any file from the defualt list
-- list the default list
-- show version
-- show help
+You can completly remove and/or add your own default files to the list.

 ### Command Line Options

+- `-a, --add` Add any file to default list
+- `-r, --remove` Remove any file from default list
+- `-u, --update` Update any file from default list
+- `-l, --list` Show default list
+- `-v, --version` Show version
+- `-h, --help` Show help

 ```
-$ projs -h
+$ jsmold -h

-Usage: projs [options] [<file> | <folder>]
+Usage: jsmold [options] [<file>|<folder>]

 	-i, --init <folder>
-		Initialize Project and prompt for each file
+		Initialize project and use default

 	-I	<folder>
-		Initialize project and use default
+		Initialize project and prompt for each file

 	-a, --add <file>
 		Add a file to default list